islamhaqq/UnrealEngineDeepDive/README.md

 ##### Garbage Collection

-When `UObject`s are created, they are automatically added to a global array `GUObjectArray` which the GC uses for tracking any unreferenced objects for deletion, unless they have flags to explicitly prevent garbage collection.
+When `UObject`s are created, they are automatically added to a global array `GUObjectArray` which the GC uses for tracking and deleting at regular intervals any unreferenced objects or objects explicitly marked for destruction, unless they have flags to explicitly prevent garbage collection.
 One of these flags is the `EInternalObjectFlags::RootSet`.

 ```c++
 // Runtime/CoreUObject/Private/UObject/UObjectHash.cpp